victronenergy/dbus-mqtt/README.md

 This also is a convenient way to find out which device instances are used, which comes in handy when there are multiple devices of the same type present.

+*If you try this for the first time on your CCGX, you will probably not get any results.
+Please read the Keep-alive section below to find out why.*

 Write requests
 --------------